Phala-Network/phala-wiki/content/basics/run-a-gatekeeper.md

   ```

 The mnenomic of your controller account is needed because `phost` will send transactions to register your TEE hardware on behalve of your controller account.

+The prebuilt release also includes `bridge.sh`, a convinient script to bring up `phost` in the same way described above.
+With the script file, you can save the mnemonic permanently, avoding typing it everytime you run it.

 > Note: In Phala Network Testnet PoC-2, the TEE worker registration is an one-shot job. `phost` will exit right after a successful registeration.
 However in future version, since TEE supports the TEE network in the full life-time of a Gatekeeper, it must be always up and running until the Gatekeeper is retired.